hackalog/easydata/README.md

 # Cookiecutter EasyData

-_A flexible toolkit for doing and sharing reproducible data science._
+_A flexible (but opinionated) toolkit for doing and sharing reproducible data science._

 EasyData started life as an experimental fork of [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/)